jhruza/estimate-clinical-utility/README.md

 # Supplementary Material for paper [Estimation of clinical utility in estimated clinical trials](add.link)

 This repository is a supplement to our paper and contains all the R code for simulations and contains the estimators used in the real data example.
+In variance_estimation are two version of the clinical utility used to estimate the clinical utility and its asymptotic variances.
+The estimators in the script variance_estimate.R estimate the clinical utility of two DTRs where as the script variance_estimate_SOC uses only one DTR compares it to the standard of care (SOC).

 ## Description